 For unnerving updates about the author’s wine habit, follow him on Twitter.

-Known by many as the “gold of the sea”, this simple pasta dish is one of the best ways to showcase the unique concentrated seafood flavour that bottarga adds.
+This simple pasta dish is one of the best ways to showcase the unique concentrated flavour that bottarga, “the gold of the sea”, often adds.
 Food Safari Water

 Let the tomatoey sauce simmer away until thick and rich while you cook the spaghetti.
 This dish takes weeknight pasta to a new level.

 Creamier and milder than the Italian version, this pesto pasta is often served in typical Peruvian style with meat and potatoes.